Cornelia Stuyvesant Vanderbilt

-Cornelia Stuyvesant Vanderbilt Cecil Bulkely-Johnson Goodsir (August 22, 1900 – February 7, 1976) was an American born heiress and member of the Vanderbilt family who inherited the Biltmore Estate.
+Cornelia Stuyvesant Vanderbilt, later Cecil, later Bulkely-Johnson, later Goodsir (August 22, 1900 – February 7, 1976) was an American born heiress and member of the Vanderbilt family who inherited the Biltmore Estate.
 She was known for her eccentric behavior.

 Early life

 Cornelia was born at the Biltmore Estate in North Carolina on August 22, 1900.
 She was the daughter, and only child, of George Washington Vanderbilt II (1862–1914) and Edith Stuyvesant Dresser (1873–1958).
 Her father, the youngest child of William Henry Vanderbilt and Maria Louisa (née Kissam) Vanderbilt, built a 250-room mansion, the largest privately owned home in the United States, which he named Biltmore Estate.
 The estate, designed by architect Richard Morris Hunt, was modeled on the Chateau de Blois among other chateaux of the Loire Valley.
 She was the great-granddaughter of Commodore Cornelius Vanderbilt, and, on her mother’s side, she was a descendant of Peter Stuyvesant.

 After her father's death in 1914, Cornelia inherited the Biltmore estate.
 Her mother sold approximately 86000 acre of the Biltmore property to the United States Forest Service to create the core of Pisgah National Forest.
 Her mother later married Peter Goelet Gerry (1879–1957), a United States senator from Rhode Island.

 Cornelia attended the Madeira School for high school.
 She was privately tutored and attended the University of North Carolina for approximately a year.
-When she reached 21 years old, she received an annuity of $2,000,000 and at the age of 25, she received her full inheritance of $50,000,000 from her father.
+When she reached 21 years old, she received an annuity of $2,000,000 and at the age of 25, she received her full inheritance of $5,000,000 from her father, who had inherited $10,000,000 from his father and spent millions on Biltmore and a New York townhouse on Fifth Avenue.